 - leading practices in the materiality determination process, as summarised in the annual reports.

-We start with a summary overview of the DJSI Industry Leaders 2013-2015, an analysis this platform will provide annually.
+We start with a summary overview of the DJSI Industry Leaders from 2013 onwards, an analysis this platform will provide annually.
 Additional examples, including some historical good practices, are also collected and presented on these pages.
 The selection is based on reporting examples sighted in international publications on the theme over the last decade.